 Breast reconstruction surgery marks the final phase of the recovery process following breast cancer treatment for many women.
 Even though they have undergone mastectomy treatment, they should know there are numerous reconstruction surgeries available to fully restore the look and feel of the breasts back to a natural state.
-Cosmetic breast surgeons, Dr. David A. Jansen and Dr. Ravi Tandon, uses various methods of breast reconstruction to build the breasts to a shape and size that women can be happy with.
+Our New Orleans Breast Reconstruction specialists use various methods of breast reconstruction to build the breasts to a shape and size that women can be happy with.
 They commonly uses the Diep Flap technique, as well as the implant-based, lap dorsi, tram, and other effective methods.
 Thankfully, breast reconstruction is now a huge part of the recovery process, and the restoration discussion occurs early in the treatment phase.
 Breast reconstruction surgery is a tailored procedure that can allow a woman to feel beautiful and whole again.

 Things to Consider